 Then in the middle of the film (4:22), he delivers a lesson on religious tolerance to tough neighborhood kids who've been beating up on another boy of another religion.
 He tells them this:

 Listen, fellas.
 Religion makes no difference--except maybe to a Nazi or somebody who's stupid.
 Why, people all over the world worship God in many different ways.
 God created everybody.
 He didn't create one people better than another.
 Your blood's the same as mine, mine's the same as his.
 Do you know what this wonderful country is made of?
 It's made of a hundred different kinds of people, and a hundred different ways of talking, and a hundred different ways of going to church.
 But they're all American ways.

-It's kind of stunning to hear in 2012, and it's indicative of how reactionary the far-right in this country has become.
-A cornball patriotic film, with Frank Sinatra, made nearly 70 years ago, in the middle of World War II, is a bastion of tolerance compared with their rhetoric.
-If someone said the above at a Tea Party rally, they'd probably get booed off the stage.
+It's common sense but kind of stunning to hear in 2012, and it's indicative of how reactionary the far-right has become.
+A cornball patriotic film with Frank Sinatra made nearly 70 years ago, in the middle of World War II, is a bastion of tolerance compared with the 21st century GOP.
+If someone said the above at a Tea Party rally, they'd get booed off the stage.